Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/5-run.md

 ### Search criteria

 As you can see below, the *Sales Order List* form has a collapsible side panel, where you can specify search criteria by all of the sales order fields.
-For maximum flexibility, each criterion allows the selection of an operator based on the type of field.
+For maximum flexibility, each criterion allows selection of an operator based on the type of field.

 ![App criteria](img5/app-criteria.png)